JoelStanly/Learning/Javascript/Source.md

     s.padEnd(number,value); // the length of the string will be the number and the remaining empty spots are padded with the value in the end - "so".padEnd(4,".");  :: "so.."

     s.repeat(number); // repeats the s for the number of times - "s".repeat(3);  :: "sss"

+**_Call and apply method_**

+- If we want to use an objects method to another object then we can use that method to call for the other object.

+        object1.function.call(object2,arg1,arg2,..);

+- The apply method is used when we have the args in an array.

+        object1.function.apply(object2,[arg1,arg2,..]);

+**_Bind Method_**

+The bind method will create the object for that method and points to the method (when this keyword comes it points to the object)

+        object1.function.bind(object2,[optional args that are given as defaults]);